Executive Function and Reading

 Many schools do not teach these skills.
 They expect students to just catch on to how to plan.
 However, when you teach your kids executive function skills, both reading and overall learning improve.

-Learn about our online Summer Reading Program to find out how we integrate executive function skills into reading instruction.
+Learn about our online Reading & Spelling Program to find out how we integrate executive function skills into reading instruction.

 Who is Scholar Within?